 Lord Vishwakarma is remembered on the day of Vishwakarma Puja.
 The occasion is also known as Vishwakarma Jayanti.
-It is celebrated with tremendous devotion throughout the country’s length and breadth, specially in the states of Uttar Pradesh, Bihar, Jharkhand, Madhya Pradesh, Odisha, Rajasthan, Gujarat, Karnataka, Assam, West Bengal, and Tripura.
+It is celebrated with tremendous devotion throughout the country’s length and breadth, especially in the states of Uttar Pradesh, Bihar, Jharkhand, Madhya Pradesh, Odisha, Rajasthan, Gujarat, Karnataka, Assam, West Bengal, and Tripura.

 Vishwakarma Puja is celebrated on Bhadra Sankranti’s day, which is the last day of the Bengali month Bhadra.
 It usually falls on 17th September every year.

 Lord Vishwakarma is considered as the divine engineer and the principal architect of the Universe.
 Hindus consider him as a God and believe that He is a divine architect of the Universe.

 He is the chief deity of all architects and engineers.
 He is believed to have constructed the holy city of Dwarka, the capital of Lord Krishna’s kingdom.
 He is also the creator of many fabulous weapons for the “Devatas.”

 Lord Vishwakarma is mentioned in the Rig Vedas and credited with “Sthapatya Veda,” the science of mechanics, engineering, and architecture.
 He was born to Vasu Prabhasa and Yoga Siddha.

 His wife’s name was Gayatri Devi.
 He is believed to have emerged during Samudra Manthan.
 He adorns gold jewelry and a crown.
 In his hands, he holds a water pot, book, craftsman’s tools, and a noose.